Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/camera/object_data.rst

 Golden
    Divides the width and height into Golden proportions (about 0.618 of the size from all sides of the frame).
 Golden Triangle A
-   Draws a diagonal line from the lower-left to upper-right corners, then adds perpendicular lines that pass through the top left and bottom right corners.
+   Draws a diagonal line from the lower left to upper right corners, then adds perpendicular lines that pass through the top left and bottom right corners.
 Golden Triangle B
    Same as A, but with the opposite corners.
 Harmonious Triangle A
-   Draws a diagonal line from the lower-left to upper-right corners, then lines from the top left and bottom right corners to 0.618 the lengths of the opposite side.
+   Draws a diagonal line from the lower left to upper right corners, then lines from the top left and bottom right corners to 0.618 the lengths of the opposite side.
 Harmonious Triangle B
    Same as A, but with the opposite corners.